WaCoDiS/job-status-listener/README.md

 The **WaCoDiS Job Status Listerner** is an intermediate componenten that subscribes to message about progress of running WaCoDiS processing jobs.
 The Job Status Listener interacts with **[WaCoDiS Job Manager](https://github.com/WaCoDiS/job-definition-api)**.
 Information about a job's processing progress are received via the WaCoDiS System's message broker (RabbitMQ).
 Received information about processing progress are used to update the corresponding job's status by communication with Job Manager's REST API.
 ### Modules
 The WaCoDiS Job Status Listener is a stand-alone Spring Boot application comprisiung only a single module.
+### Utilized Technologies
+* Java
+WaCoDiS Job Status Listener uses (as most of the WaCoDiS components) the java programming language.
+WaCoDiS Data Access is tested with Oracle JDK 8 and OpenJDK 8.
+Unless stated otherwise later Java versions can be used as well.
+* Maven
+The project WaCoDiS Job Status Listener uses the build-management tool Apache [maven](https://maven.apache.org/)
+* Spring Boot
+WaCoDiS Job Status Listener is a standalone application built with the [Spring Boot](https://spring.io/projects/spring-boot) framework.
+* Spring Cloud
+[Spring Cloud](https://spring.io/projects/spring-cloud) is used for exploiting some ready-to-use features in order to implement an event-driven workflow.
+In particular, [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) is used for subscribing to asynchronous messages within thw WaCoDiS system.
+* RabbitMQ
+For communication with other WaCoDiS components of the WaCoDiS system the message broker [RabbitMQ](https://www.rabbitmq.com/) is utilized.
+RabbitMQ is not part of WaCoDiS Data Access and therefore [must be deployed separately](#preconditions) if WaCoDIS Data Access is deployed as part of the whole WaCoDiS system.
+* OpenAPI
+OpenAPI is used for the specification of core WaCoDiS data model and APIs.

 ## Installation / Building Information
 ### Build from Source